 - water pollution

 This module investigates hazardous aspects of Earth¿s natural environment and how society relates to them.
 Introductory principles include the definition of natural hazard, disaster, risk and loss, and approaches to reducing risk and managing disasters.
 Major types of natural hazard are studied in order to understand how they operate, where, and how frequently they are likely to occur.
-Their hazardous consequences are explored, as well as how society can respond to hazardous events.
-Key aspects include consideration of the factors that turn natural hazards into disasters, how the hazardous nature of natural environmental agents can be predicted, forecast and monitored, and how their harmful effects can be minimised.
-The major natural hazards considered are volcanoes, earthquakes, tsunamis, wildfires, slope failures and high-magnitude-low-frequency events such as meteorite impacts.
+Hazardous consequences are explored, as well as how society can respond to hazardous events.
+Key aspects include discussion of primary and secondary hazards, prediction, forecasting and monitoring of hazards, and understanding how their harmful effects can be minimised.
+Natural hazards considered during this module include volcanic eruptions, earthquakes, tsunamis, wildfires, landslides, extreme weather events, flooding, avalanches and Mega Hazards.
 Lectures consider general principles as well as case studies.
-A project (50% of module assessment) comprises submission of an individual poster dealing with a specific event, and presentation of a short seminar as part of a group.
+Practical classes reinforce concepts learned in lectures.
+The practical aspect of the work will culminate in a disaster management simulation day.

 The module is concerned with identifying and defining geographical questions within the Mallorca, which serves as an example of a region with a Mediterranean climate, and applying relevant geographical skills, knowledge and techniques to these questions.
 The general aims are to observe, analyse and achieve an understanding of the varied geographical landscape and inherent features of Mallorca and the Mediterranean.
 Students taking this module will gain experience in research design, methodologies, data analysis and presentation methods, including seminars, posters and reports.
 Students taking this field course focus on either the physical or human geography on the region and conduct project work appropriate to their specialism.
 The module comprises preparatory lectures in Swansea during teaching block 2 and a one week field course, which typically runs in the last week of teaching block 2.